-Sadly, one in five of us will have skin cancer over the course of our life time, being more common than all other cancers combined.
+Why do we say that sunscreen is out, think zinc?
+Well, sadly, one in five of us will have skin cancer over the course of our life time, being more common than all other cancers combined.
 Exposure to the sun’s harmful ultraviolet UV-B ‘sun burn’ rays is the most preventable risk factor for skin cancer, while UV-A ‘aging’ rays form a lifetime cumulative contributor to premature skin aging known as photo-aging, while also capable of damaging DNA and causing skin cancer.
 75% of that exposure tends to fall in our adult life!
 It is a myth that a darker skin type/complexion renders protection from these effects.
-Alcohol use also increases skin cancer risk, but lowers the risk of heart disease, so this means different things for different people.
+If you smoke and/or drink your life-time risk goes up.

 Protect yourself and those in your care by:

 - Seeking shade, especially between 10 am and 2 pm

 - Wearing protective clothing (long sleeves, wide-brimmed hat, sun-glasses)

 - Using good sun screen/sun block to exposed areas.
 It is important to look for the wording: “Broad spectrum”, and while you are at it: “80 minutes water resistant”.
 SPF (sun protection factor) is a measurement of protection against only UV-B rays.
 Anything 50-and-up is good; zinc generally beats SPF though because of added UV-A protection.